Hello Hey

 "Hello Hey" is a debut song by Swedish singer and model Victoria Silvstedt.
-It was released as a first single off her debut (and so far, the only one) album Girl on the Run.
+It was released as a first single off her debut (and, so far, only) album Girl on the Run.
 The video for the song was shot in Los Angeles in 1999 and was directed by Anders Hallberg.

 Formats and track listings

 These are the formats and track listings of promotional single releases of "Hello Hey".